FredKSchott/snowpack/www/_template/getting-started.md

 ## Install Snowpack

+In this step we'll create a new NPM project and install Snowpack.

-Let's create an empty directory.
+First create an empty directory.
 You can use any tool of your choice or the command line as shown here:

 ```bash
 mkdir my-first-snowpack
 cd my-first-snowpack
 ```

-Now let's enable it as a Node project
+Now enable it as an NPM project with the following command, which will create a package.json.
+Feel free to just hit enter for all the fields:

 ```bash
 npm init